zoontek/react-native-permissions/README.md

 ### iOS

-1. By default, no permissions are avilable.
+1. By default, no permissions are avalaible.
 First, require the `setup` script in your `Podfile`:

 If you're using React Native 0.72+: